how to fit dog collar properly

 Head-Halter & No-Pull Collars

-Best for: Strong pullers or training walks
+Best for: Strong pullers, leash-reactive dogs, and training walks

 GPS/Smart Collars